How to Manage a Distributed Team

 8. Offer bonding opportunities

-Since regular in-person get-togethers are not an option for most distributed teams, find other ways to have your team bond outside of your regular team meetings.
+Since regular in-person get-togethers are not an option for most remote workers and distributed teams, find other ways to have your team bond outside of your regular team meetings.
 Employees can establish work-appropriate social media pages, book clubs and private chat groups where they can play games, have light-hearted conversations about their work and personal lives, post pictures of their families or pets and share personal success stories.
 Some companies even hosting regular virtual happy hours to let employees casually interact and catch up through video conferencing while working remotely.

 Sheel Gupta, Chief Growth Officer at Humble Dot, shared on Quora how she keeps her remote team engaged, “One of the most common challenges to remote work is that team members feel lonely and disconnected.
 Being remote means your team is less likely to have spontaneous conversations and non-work-related activities.
 I encourage remote teams to bring in-office traditions into their remote work style.
 For example, my team has biweekly game nights and during our remote experiment, we held a virtual game night.”